tonywalker1/captain-contraption/README.md

 immutable attribute is set, the script will clear it before editing and set it after editing.
 If the file is not immutable, then the file is left immutable.
 In this way, this script can be an all-purpose synonym for your preferred text editor.

+### ***aide-init, aide-update, aide-check***

+These scripts simplify rotating databases, etc. when running aide.

+* aide-init creates a new database and rotates any existing database (e.g., aide.db.gz -> aide.db.old.gz).
+* aide-update reports changed files, creates a new database, and rotates databases (e.g., aide.db.gz -> aide.db.old.gz
+  and aide.db.new.gz -> aide.db.gz).
+* aide-check only reports changed files.
+No changes to databases.